-Carolina is the Texas Campaigns Strategist at the Immigrant Legal Resource Center.
+Carolina is the Senior Texas Campaign Strategist at the Immigrant Legal Resource Center.
 She supports local Texas groups combat the ongoing collaboration between federal immigration authorities and local law enforcement.
 She has worked to advance immigrant youth rights for the past nine years and led deportation defense work for five years at a national and local level.

 Prior to joining ILRC, Carolina served as the Program Coordinator for the UTSA Center for Civic Engagement, where she increased the civic scholarship and meaningful community involvement for the entire UTSA community.
 She also oversaw all communications for the Community Services division at the university.